-In this guide, we will show you how to send your first email with Cakemail Next-gen.
+In this guide, we will show you how to interact with the Cakemail API.

 Obtain your access token